AdguardTeam/AdguardKnowledgeBase/11.vpn/010.adguard-vpn-general/020.adguard-vpn-is-the-better-option/docs.en.md

 ## 9. Auto-Protection
 This feature has been developed specifically for unsecured networks.
 For the convenience of users, we made it impossible to forget to enable VPN when visiting public places.
 Should you pop into a coffee shop and connect to a local Wi-Fi network, you’ll be automatically connected to AdGuard VPN.

-> Auto-protection is currently available in AdGuard VPN for iOS, it’ll appear in AdGuard for Android in 2 weeks since the publication.
+> Auto-protection is currently available in AdGuard VPN for iOS and Android.
 Also, this feature is coming soon on AdGuard VPN for Windows and Mac.

 ## 10. Simultaneous connection allowance
 AdGuard VPN offers five simultaneous connections to its paid users.
 We place special emphasis on the word ’*simultaneous*’, and here is why.
 Some VPN providers only allow to log in to their service on *five devices max*.
 With AdGuard VPN, *there’s no limit* to the number of devices that can be logged in to your account, but you can have five VPN connections enabled at the same time.
 Those who don’t have a subscription can use AdGuard VPN on *two devices*, which gives us another trump card to play against competitors — most of the VPN services only have *one device* in their free versions.